-Summary

-Lookup published data.

-Format
+1 Format

-PMIx v1.0 U
+PMIx v1.0 • C•

-typedef pmix_status_t (pmix_server_lookup_fn_t)(
+2 typedef

-const pmix_proc_t proc,
+3 const pmix_proc_t proc,

-char keys,
+4 char keys,

-const pmix_info_t info[],
+5 const pmix_info_t info[],

-size_t ninfo,

-pmix_lookup_cbfunc_t cbfunc,
+6 7 size_t ninfo, pmix_lookup_cbfunc_t cbfunc,

-void cbdata)
+8 void cbdata)

-PMIx v1.0

-1 IN proc 2 pmix_proc_t structure of the process seeking the data (handle) 3 IN keys (array of strings) IN info Array of info structures (array of handles) 7 IN ninfo Number of elements in the info array (integer) 2 pmix_proc_t structure of the process seeking the data (handle) 3 IN 4 (array of strings) 5 IN 6 Array of info structures (array of handles) 7 IN 4 (array of strings) 5 IN info 6 Array of info structures (array of handles) 7 IN ninfo 5 IN info 6 Array of info structures (array of handles) 7 IN ninfo 6 Array of info structures (array of handles) 7 IN ninfo 7 IN ninfo 8 Number of elements in the info array (integer) Number of elements in the info array (integer) 10 Callback function pmix_lookup_cbfunc_t (function reference) 11 IN cbdata Data to be passed to the callback function (memory reference) 13Returns one of the following: • PMIX_SUCCESS , indicating that the request is being processed by the host envir ronment - result 15 will be returned in the provided cbfunc .
-Note that the host must not invoke the cal 16 prior to returning from the API.
-17 • PMIX_OPERATION_SUCCEEDED , indicating that the request was immediately processed and returned success - the cbfunc will not be called processed and 1 1 a PMIx error constant indicating either an error in the input or that the request wa processed and failed - the cbfunc will not be called is immediately Required Attributes • 21 PMIx libraries are required to pass any provided attributes to the host environment f for processing.
-In addition, the following attributes are required to be included in the passed info are ray: 23 PMIX_USERID "pmix.euid" (uint32_t) 24 Effective user id.
-25 PMIX_GRPID "pmix.egid" (uint32_t) 26 Effective group id.
-Host environments that implement this entry point are required to support the follow ving attributes: 28 PMIX_RANGE "pmix.range" (pmix_data_range_t) 29 Value for calls to publish/lookup/unpublish or for monitoring event notification ons.
-30 PMIX_WAIT "pmix.wait" (int) Caller requests that the PMIx server wait until at least the specified number o f values are found (0 indicates all and is the default). - and of all
+C C

+9 IN proc

+10 pmix_proc_t structure of the process seeking the data (handle)

+11 IN keys

+12 (array of strings)

+13 14 IN info Array of info structures (array of handles)

+14 IN ninfo

+16 Number of elements in the info array (integer)

+17 IN cbfunc

+18 Callback function pmix_lookup_cbfunc_t (function reference)

+19 IN cbdata

+20 Data to be passed to the callback function (memory reference)

+21 Returns one of the following:

+22 23 24 • PMIX_SUCCESS , indicating that the request is being processed by the host environment - result will be returned in the provided cbfunc .
+Note that the host must not invoke the callback function prior to returning from the API.

+25 26 • PMIX_OPERATION_SUCCEEDED , indicating that the request was immediately processed and returned success - the cbfunc will not be called

+27 28 • a PMIx error constant indicating either an error in the input or that the request was immediately processed and failed - the cbfunc will not be called

+29 30 PMIx libraries are required to pass any provided attributes to the host environment for processing.
+In addition, the following attributes are required to be included in the passed info array:

+31 32 PMIX_USERID " pmix.euid " ( uint32_t ) Effective user id.

+33 34 PMIX_GRPID " pmix.egid " ( uint32_t ) Effective group id.

+I 2 Host environments that implement this entry point are required to support the following attributes: 3 4 PMIX_RANGE " pmix.range " ( pmix_data_range_t ) Value for calls to publish/lookup/unpublish or for monitoring event notifications.
+5 6 7 PMIX_WAIT "pmix.wait" (int) Caller requests that the PMIx server wait until at least the specified number of values are found (0 indicates all and is the default). ✓ Optional Attributes 8 The following attributes are optional for host environments that support this operation: 9 PMIX_TIMEOUT "pmix.timeout" (int) 10 Time in seconds before the specified operation should time out ( $0$ indicating infinite) in 11 error.
+The timeout parameter can help avoid "hangs" due to programming errors that prevent 12 the target process from ever exposing its data. ۸